yyoung-50/vault-troubleshooting-lab/scenarios/01-approle-auth-failure.md

   - Secret ID is valid and not expired

-Note: After generating a new secret ID, you are able to sign on with the command below.
+**Note:** After generating a new secret ID, you are able to sign on with the command below.

-This command authenticates to Vault using the AppRole method and returns a client token for API/CLI access, role-id and secret-id.
+The following command authenticates to Vault using the AppRole method and returns a client token for API/CLI access, role-id and secret-id.

 Run:
 ```bash